 Meet the Funders Structure

 Foundation representatives will be seated at tables with a limited number of seats around them.
 Choose the first foundation you would like to meet and have a seat.
 The ONLC Meet the Funders moderator will begin the first 20 minute round.
 The foundation representative will make a very brief statement about their foundation, their grant process and their priorities.
 This should be a review for you if you have done your research.
 The foundation representative will then answer questions.
 Please have concise questions prepared as time is limited and everyone at the table deserves a chance to ask a question.
+The generally accepted etiquette is that organizations refrain from pitching their particular organization or particular proposals to funders.
+Rather, this is a time to hear from funders, note what they stress about their organization’s giving program, and to ask clarifying questions.
 The moderator will announce when the round is over and it will then be time to move to another table.
 To maintain the flow of these sessions, it is imperative that you move on and choose a new foundation for each round.
 There will be time to visit three foundations during each Meet the Funders session.

 Tips and Information for Success